aiidateam/aiida-core/docs/source/howto/plugins.rst

   For an example of such a file (and how to reuse it in the ``setup.py`` for PyPI), see the `aiida-diff demo plugin <aiida-diff>`_.

-We encourage you to **get your plugin package listed as soon as possible**, both in order to reserve your plugin name and to inform others of your ongoing development.
+We encourage you to **get your plugin package listed as soon as possible**, both in order to reserve the plugin name and to inform others of the ongoing development.

 Publishing on PyPI
 ------------------